Nicholas Boggs

-Nicholas Boggs (born October 17, 1973) is an American writer.
-He is the author of the biography of American writer and civil rights activist James Baldwin titled Baldwin: A Love Story.
-He also co-edited the 2018 reprinting of Little Man Little Man a children's book by James Baldwin.
+Nicholas Boggs (born 1973) is an American writer.
+He is the author of the 2025 biography of American writer and civil rights activist James Baldwin titled Baldwin: A Love Story.
+Boggs also co-edited the 2018 reprinting of Little Man Little Man a 1976 children's noel by Baldwin.

 Early life and education

-Born in Washington DC, Nicholas Boggs grew up in the Cleveland Park Neighborhood, the son of a civil rights lawyer and a music teacher.
+Born in Washington DC, Nicholas Boggs was born in Washington, D.C. on October 17, 1973, and grew up in the Cleveland Park Neighborhood, the son of a civil rights lawyer and a music teacher.
 He was a celebrated professional boy soprano, performing at the Kennedy Center and elsewhere, and then a standout track and field athlete.
 Boggs was educated at Alice Deal Middle School and attended Woodrow Wilson High School before graduating from St. Alban's School in 1992.
-He went on to earn a BA in English from Yale University in 1997, a PhD in English from Columbia University, and an MFA from American University.
+He went on to earn a Bachelor of Arts degree in English from Yale University in 1997, a Master of Fine Arts from American University, and a Doctor of Philosophy in English from Columbia University.